dkiesow/InstaNewsletter/README.md

    - `SUMMARY_MAX_WORDS`: Maximum number of words in the summary (summary will end at the nearest sentence boundary).
    - `DAYS_BACK`: Number of days to look back for articles.
    - `HUGGINGFACE_MODEL`: Hugging Face model to use for summarization.
+   - `NUM_BEAMS`: Number of beams for beam search in summarization (higher values may improve summary quality but are slower; default is 3).
+Adjust in `config.py` to tune summary determinism and quality.

 **Note:**
 Do not commit your `config.py` or database/markdown files; they are excluded by `.gitignore`.